 Finally, it’s the Chief Technology Officer job to make a distinction between temporary hype and future-oriented solutions.
 And let me tell you: to foresee whether a given technology will work out and become widely popular or not is a lottery.
 So my advice is…

-HINT: Before you do anything drastic like introducing new technology to your clients, try it out first.
+HINT: Before you do anything drastic like introducing new technological vision to your clients, try it out first.

-By the way, I haven’t written a single line of code myself.
+By the way, throughout the whole product development, I haven’t written a single line of code myself.
 Like I’ve said before – it’s not Chief Technology Officer job to code.
 But, by following our process and talking to developers involved, I know exactly what to think about Svelte.

 Does Chief Technology Officer job description even exist?
 I don’t think so…